-Women Deliver recognizes that certain companies or individuals generate controversy because of the nature of their business, and present a potentially high reputational risk.
-A decision to enter into partnership with such entities must be preceded by a rigorous due diligence assessment and establishment of risk management measures, as appropriate.
+Women Deliver recognizes that certain companies or individuals generate controversy because of the nature of their business or industry, or business practices, which may present ethical issues and the potential for high reputational risk.
+A decision to enter into partnership with such entities or individuals must be preceded by a rigorous assessment (due diligence) and establishment of risk mitigation measures, as appropriate.